cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 Make sure you have a functional environment with python 3.8.15+.
 For local runs, the makefile’s make install target will set up a local virtual environment with necessary packages.

-(If working in R (not recommended), local runs can be run without a virtual environment or using the [`renv` package](https://rstudio.github.io/renv/articles/renv.html), but production runs should be set up to user Docker.)
+(If working in R (very much NOT recommended), local runs can be run without a virtual environment or using the [`renv` package](https://rstudio.github.io/renv/articles/renv.html), but production runs should be set up to use Docker.)

 #### Dealing with data-types